Flante/robolab-template/README.md

 Template for the RoboLab courses in spring and autumn which are conducted by the Systems Engineering Group at the Department of Computer Science, TU Dresden.
 Acts as a base repository that groups clone and then set the upstream to their assigned repo afterwards.
 Provides scripts to speed up and automate the process of deploying as well as executing Python code on LEGO MINDSTORMS EV3 robots running the customized, Debian based operating system [ev3dev-robolab](https://github.com/7HAL32/ev3dev-robolab).
 Includes the programming interface which is used to check parts of the students solutions in the final exam.

-## About
+## Workflow

 Contains a deploy script that syncs Python files from the local [src/](/src/) folder to a remote EV3 brick.
 This functionality is made available by the submodule [robolab-deploy](https://github.com/7HAL32/robolab-deploy).
 Its contents were not directly included in this repository, as the submodule allows easier updating without manually adding files to a groups repository.
 Afterwards this scripts attaches to a pre-loaded tmux session on the remote device, which is running `python3.6` including some modules that are already imported.
-These, for instance the [https://github.com/rhempel/ev3dev-lang-python](Python language bindings for the EV3), usually take way to long for practical development and debugging.
+These, for instance the [Python language bindings for the EV3](https://github.com/rhempel/ev3dev-lang-python), usually take way to long for practical development and debugging.
 The script further performs a reload on the [`main.py`](/src/main.py) file in the remote `/home/robot/src/` folder and starts execution from `main.run()`.
 This is made possible by the custom systemd service [ev3-robolab-startup](https://github.com/7HAL32/ev3-robolab-startup) that runs automatically on our OS after boot.
 Also comes with a simple example `main.py` file that prints `Hello World!` and the programming interface for the corresponding task.
 After the exam parts of the solutions of all group repositories will be checked and tested for correctness.

 The most recent version regarding the current RoboLab can be found in the default branch, which is named and set according to this course.
 A clean "version" of the template is always available from the `master` branch.